 Are your required to work at home after hours, or do you occasionally work at home during the day?
 This could be as part of a work from home agreement or during school holidays?
 If you do, then you may be able to claim home office expenses.

-You can claim the running expenses of your home office in two ways:
+From 2023, you can claim the running expenses of your home office in two ways:

 Be careful – don’t claim home office costs if, for example, you just check your emails in the evening out of habit while watching TV.
 The ATO is on the lookout for people overclaiming home office expenses so if you’re not sure – always ask your accountant.